MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureBlobUpdateInterval

 Specifies the signature update interval.
+A valid value is an integer from 0 to 4294967295.

 ```yaml
 Type: UInt32